 Why a 25-key controller works for small setups

 Two octaves are enough to play one-handed melodies, basslines and chord stabs, and to trigger drums on the pads.
 You transpose octaves with a button when you need a wider range.
-The trade-off is you can’t comfortably play two-handed piano parts — for that, step up to the best 49-key MIDI keyboards.
+The trade-off is you can’t comfortably play two-handed piano parts — for that, step up to the best 49-key MIDI keyboards, or go all the way to a fully weighted 88-key controller if realistic piano feel matters.
 But for laptop production, cramped desks and travel, 25 keys is the most practical size.
 It pairs perfectly with a tidy, minimal rig like the one in our small room studio setup guide.

 How to choose a 25-key MIDI keyboard